You may be able to treat mild cases of sleep apnea by changing your behavior, for example:

 Continuous Positive Airway Pressure (CPAP)

 Continuous positive airway pressure -- also called CPAP -- is a treatment in which a mask is worn over the nose and/or mouth while you sleep.
 The mask is hooked up to a machine that delivers a continuous flow of air into the nose.
 This air flow helps keep the airways open so that breathing is regular.
-CPAP is considered by many experts to be the most effective treatment for sleep apnea.
+CPAP is the most common treatment for sleep apnea.
+There's also bilevel positive airway pressure, or BPAP, which is similar to CPAP but the air flow changes when you breathe in and then breathe out.

 Sleep Apnea and Dental Devices